 Lowers blood pressure.
 Zestril (Lisinopril) is a good blood pressure-lowering medicine that protects kidney function.
 Improves heart pumping.
 Digoxin is a good backup for treating heart failure symptoms, but it doesn't, by itself, lower your risk of death.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+ 5.164201183431953 Lisinopril

-Reviews for Zestril (Lisinopril) of people say Zestril (Lisinopril) is worth it say it works well
+Reviews for Zestril (Lisinopril) of people (All ages) say Zestril (Lisinopril) is worth it say it works well